|

 Full Faced helmets w/shields

-On 5/30/2002 The Bass Fiddler wrote in from (216.11.nnn.nnn)
+The Bass Fiddler

-Would a full faced helmet such as the Bell Street Models be really good for downhill.
-I was thinking that the sheild would keep the wind from you face and eyes, a big problem for anything ove 25mph, at least for me. plus the helmets are made for motorcycle that hit over 100mph. are these style of helmets really good, or is there a down side
+Dear Doc Dave, Would a full faced helmet such as the Bell Street Models be really good for downhill.
+I was thinking that the sheild would keep the wind from you face and eyes, a big problem for anything ove 25mph, at least for me. plus the helmets are made for motorcycle that hit over 100mph. are these style of helmets really good, or is there a down side Thanks,

 Gloves with wristguards